LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     **Note:** In some other scenarios there is a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
 The sender didn't give you the rights necessary to view the message.
 To open this message on behalf of another user, use Outlook.
 Download a free trial of Microsoft Outlook.**

     No matter how the message is displayed to you / how you open the message, if you dont have the correct permissions you will be unable to view the message body.
-This is because your organization / personal Microsoft Outlook email account was not granted the correct permissions to view internally encrypted emails.
-In the real world, if you recieve one of these permission related errors when opening up an encrypted message it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.
+This is because your organization / personal Microsoft Outlook email account was not granted the correct permissions to view these internal encrypted emails.
+In the real world, if you recieve one of these permission related errors when opening up an encrypted message, it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.

 10. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.